Seshelle/diffusion-noise-alternatives-webui/README.md

 Creates alternative starting noise for stable diffusion txt2img.

 # Usage
-Only enable one noise type at a time.

 Shared options between noise types:
 * Graininess: Positive values add additional white noise on top of the noise after generation.
 Adds a grainy canvas effect to the final image.